westonstearns/for_loop_intro/chapter1.md

 We can use this fucntion to simulate as many games as we would like and calculate the porportion of each player winning and the proportion of "wars".

 *** =instructions
+- Complete the code to create an empty vector `war_sim`
-- Use a `for()` loop to simulate 1000 games.
+- Finish the `for()` loop code to simulate 1000 games.
-- Print a table of one of the results.
+- Print a table of the frist war simulation results, the frist resuts would be found using the code `war_sim[1]`.

 *** =hint
 - Make sure the for loop {} are closed!